nickpastoria/148TraceryGame/README.md

 # Lovecraftian Mystery Generator

-This project is a random Lovecraftian Mystery Generator.It uses [Tracery](https://www.tracery.io/) to generate a variety of story prompts, artifacts, and non-player characters (NPCs), as well as hidden information for game masters.
-The prompts are displayed on a themed webpage, which you can style to fit your own preferences.
+This project is a random Lovecraftian Mystery Generator.
+It uses [Tracery](https://www.tracery.io/) to generate a variety of story prompts, artifacts, and non-player characters (NPCs), as well as hidden information for game masters.

 ## Getting Started